pinczakko/AMIBIOS8_1B_Utils/README.md

 ## Big FAT Note

 The Windows port of the utilities were only tested with Wine and Windows 10 Home Edition.
-Therefore, I don't know whether they will behave the same way in other Windows 64-bit machine(s).
+Therefore, I don't know whether they will behave the same way in other Windows 64-bit version(s).
 Let me know.

 ## License